GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/override/index.md

   How to override the Chrome bookmark manager, history, and new tab pages from your Chrome Extension.
 ---
+{% Partial 'extensions/mv2-legacy-page.md' %}

-Override pages are a way to substitute an HTML file from your extension for a page that Google Chrome normally provides.
+Override pages are a way to substitute a HTML file from your extension for a page that Google Chrome normally provides like New Tab page.
 In addition to HTML, an override page usually has CSS and JavaScript code.

 An extension can replace any one of the following pages: